NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP4/Payloads.page.md

 A second Encounter resource is used to transfer the human readable reference of the newly created referral, at the Receiver side.
 When a referral request is made, the Receiver **should** include a new, secondary, encounter resource with the status of 'planned' in their synchronous HTTP response (200) to the Sender's request.
 This new 'planned' encounter will have both an Id and an Identifier value, indicating the Receiver's local reference and human readable one, respectively.
 (See the {{pagelink:APP3-EntityRelationshipDiagrams, text:Entity Relationship Diagram}} for reference).
 The human readable (Identifier) reference is a useful link for the services to use when discussing a patient's transition of care.
 The local (Id) reference is not intended to be human readable but rather machine readable.

-When the final response is sent an Encounter status of 'finished' **should** be set on the second Encounter.
-This is to indicate to the Sender that the request has started with the receiving service.
+When the final response is sent an *encounter.status* of 'finished' or 'triaged' **must** be set on the second Encounter.
+This is to indicate to the Sender that the request has compeleted in the receiving system.
+The *encounter.reasonCode* **must** be included on the second encounter to indicate that it is the validation triage outcome.

-A third Encounter **should** be included if a validation has resulted in a higher ARP Cat1 or Cat2 where a request has been made to 999 AST via the original ITK route from a 111 service via an automated Ambulance Request ITK.
+A third Encounter **should** be included if a validation request has resulted in a higher ambulance category  Cat1 or Cat2 where a request has been made to 999 AST via the original ITK route from a 111 service via an automated Ambulance Request ITK.
 The Sender **should** be able to see the ITK request and merge the new case with the case currently with the CAS on receipt of the final message using the identifiers provided on the Ambulance Request.

 ### Location Resource ###
 The Location resource is used to transfer details of the incident location.